Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 The plot for AMD GPU is not what you would expect, the computation is faster with numpy (i.e. on CPU) compared to cupy (i.e. on GPU) for all image sizes, this is due to the slow device synchronization issue on AMD GPUs.
-This is most likely due to a bug in cupy.

 #### On NVIDIA GPU: